Digital transformation has completely changed the relationship between companies and consumers.

 Track your performance

 As we said earlier, the work of a Customer-Centric company does not end when closing a sale.
-Monitoring the performance of your strategies is vital for your client to remain, in fact, satisfied with the service and/or product they have purchased.
+Monitoring the performance of your strategies is vital for your clients to remain, in fact, satisfied with the service and/or product they have purchased.

-Take feedbacks as opportunities to improve
+Take feedback as an opportunity to improve

 In addition to regularly monitoring your strategies’ performance, you need to be aware of the feedback given by your customers.
 By studying them, it is possible to establish constant improvements in your service.

-Even after putting strategic planning into action, focusing on the consumer experience, the work is not over yet.
+Even after putting strategic planning into action, and focusing on the consumer experience, the work is not over yet.
 It is essential to remain focused on that same objective: increasing loyalty.

 Churn